 |Current total no. of leisure makers

 The Industrial Revolution heralded profound changes for lacemaking, bringing about the mechanisation of this painstaking craft.
-The first machine lace was made in the late-eighteenth century, and was followed in 1809 by a machine which could produce net fabric which did not unravel by hand.
-Technological developments continued throughout the 1800s and by 1870 almost every type of handmade lace could be made by machine, leading to the disappearance of the handmade lace industry in England by 1900.
-The twentieth century saw the revival of handmade lace as a craft undertaken for pleasure.
+The first machine lace was made in the late-eighteenth century, and was followed in 1809 by a machine which could produce a stable net fabric that could be used as the foundation for new, hand-worked laces including Carrickmacross, Limerick and Tambour.

 See the Lace Guild website for a full history of the craft.